conan-io/conan-center-index/docs/faqs.md

 Recipes by default should support this however many use components to model upstream build system configuration files (see able why those are not allowed) as a result there is little support within ConanCenterIndex.

-Small modifications (less then 5 lines) to enable support for this feature are more the welcome.
+Small modifications (less than 5 lines) to enable support for this feature are more the welcome.